ponkila/homestaking-infra/README.md

   <details>
   <summary>Netbooting Raspberry Pi 4 with UEFI Firmware</summary>
     &nbsp;

     We'll be gathering the boot media (/tftpboot folder for PXE booting) in the `/result` directory.
 Make sure you have the following dependencies installed: docker, unzip.
+Note: **This guide does not provide instructions on setting up the method for serving the boot media files.**

     Clone the project repository and build the EDK2 Raspberry Pi 4 UEFI firmware.
     ```